JNisk/airGLMs/README.md

 ## In-depth description

-Models for all dependent variables are selected iteratively.
-The process is as follows:
+Models for user-determined dependent variables are selected iteratively.
+The process for each dependent variable is as follows:

 ### Independent variables
-1) select dependent variable
-2) fit base model and save AIC value
+1) fit base model and save AIC value
-3) fit model with the glm function for each independent variable
+2) fit model with the glm function for each independent variable
-4) select independent variable whose model has the smallest AIC value
+3) select independent variable whose model has the smallest AIC value
-5) compare new AIC value with previous AIC value
+4) compare new AIC value with previous AIC value
-6) if delta AIC > 2, add the independent variable to model
+5) if delta AIC > 2, add the independent variable to model
-7) repeat with remaining independing variables until delta AIC < 2 or no variables are left
+6) repeat with remaining independing variables until delta AIC < 2 or no variables are left

 ### Interaction terms (optional)
 1) discard interaction terms with one or both variables not included in selected independent variables